core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 ~~~~~~~~~~~
 {: #tp-info-general title="General format of 'tp_info'"}

+The 'srv_addr' element of 'tp_info' specifies the addressing information of the server, i.e., the source addressing information of the multicast notifications that are sent for the group observation.
+Such addressing information MUST be equal to the destination addressing information of the registration requests sent by the clients to observe the target resource at the server.

-The 'srv_addr' element of 'tp_info' specifies the addressing information of the server, and includes at least one element 'tp_id' which is formatted as follows.
+The 'srv_addr' element includes at least one element 'tp_id', which is formatted as follows.

 * 'tp_id' : this element is a CBOR integer, which specifies the transport protocol used to transport the CoAP response from the server, i.e., a multicast notification in this document.